aintabb/dex-backend-wiki/Software-Architecture/Search-specification.md

 It is possible to apply pagination by using ?page={PAGE}&amountOnPage={AMOUNT} as the query string.

+To apply sorting, the query parameters sortBy and sortDirection can be used.
+(For example: ?sortBy=name&sortDirection=asc)

+To apply filters, the query parameter for the specific filter can be added to the query.
+(For example: ?highlighted=true)

 The external controller will be hardwired into FHICT GitLab.